Module dimdrop.models.param_tsne

 Returns

-Array of training samples where each sample is of size in_dim
+array- Transformed samples, where each sample is of size

 Source code